MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/product-groups.md

 ## Getting product groups

 To get all product groups in an account, use the [AdsApp.productGroups()](../reference/AdsApp.md#productgroups) method.
-By default, the selector returns the product groups in order by product group IDs.

 ```javascript
 function main() {